 The NASA Clean Air Study found that Peace Lilies can clean indoor air of a few environmental contaminants, including benzene and formaldehyde.
 These plants can easily grow indoors with indirect sunlight esp near the windows and produce beautiful white flowers.

 Large-leafed philodendron plants are one of the most effective for reducing air pollution.
 These common household plants are known to remove harmful chemicals from the air including formaldehyde.

 9. Snake Plant

-Besides being known for its beautiful foliage structure that sometimes resemble scales of a snake, the Snake plant is an efficient indoor air purifying plant that absorbs indoor air pollutants like benzene, formaldehyde, xylene, and toluene.
+Besides being known for its beautiful foliage structure that sometimes resembles the scales of a snake, the Snake plant is an efficient indoor air purifying plant that absorbs indoor air pollutants like benzene, formaldehyde, xylene, and toluene.
 It is very easy to grow indoor as well as in gardens.

-One of the most easy to grow indoor air purifying plants, the Spider plant needs bright but indirect sunlight.
-They are also a great choice to remove the harmful formaldehyde from air.
+One of the easiest to grow indoor air purifying plants, the Spider plant needs bright but indirect sunlight.
+They are also a great choice to remove the harmful formaldehyde from the air.

 The next time you think of revamping your home or giving it a touch of greenery, these indoor air purifying plants can be a great choice to make your home beautiful while making the indoor air cleaner, safer and better.